dgraph-io/dgraph/wiki/content/get_started/index.md

 ```
 docker run -it dgraph/dgraph bash
-# Now that you are within the container, run Dgraph.r
+# Now that you are within the container, run Dgraph.
 dgraph
 ```